JacobDev1/xl-converter-docs/README.md

 ## Generating Search Index

-Search index should be re-generated before deployment.
+The search index should be re-generated before deployment.

 First, run the project